Memphis River Parks Partnership: History

+Upon its inception, the Partnership made many fast changes including bringing a new program schedule to the riverfront.
+New events included yoga, skate nights and nighttime kayaking.
+Progress on the riverfront concept also moved quickly.
+In November 2018, the first projects, River Garden and River Line were completed.
+River Garden was formerly Jefferson Davis Park, then Mississippi River Park when the Confederate names were removed.
+The new park brought native plants, a pavilion and play/climbing structure and even life-sized bird nests to what was formerly an open field.
+Parts of the park were designed and built by students from Shelby County Schools.
 In February 2019, the MRPP unveiled a $60-million plan to redesign Tom Lee Park.
 The initial design included improved pedestrian connections to downtown and outdoor classroom space, and was anchored by a pavilion with basketball courts designed to be used as a concert venue.
 However, the plan drew criticism from organizers and fans of the Memphis in May music festival (held annually in the park), who claimed that the park's redesign would make it less suited to large crowds, essentially forcing the festival out of its traditional venue.
 Meanwhile, park supporters claimed that the new park would be both an improved experience for the public outside of festival season and maintain the ability to host large-scale events.

 The dispute between the MRPP and Memphis in May organizers was resolved in December 2019 following a months-long mediation process overseen by retired Tennessee Supreme Court justice Janice M. Holder and held at the urging of Memphis mayor Jim Strickland.
 The mediation agreement laid out detailed specifications for the new park that were requested by Memphis in May.
 New plans for Tom Lee Park's redesign, designed to specifications requested by the festival, were unveiled in May 2020.

 Residents also questioned the MRPP's ability to maintain a renovated Tom Lee Park due to the quality of maintenance at other riverfront parks under its control.
 One example was in September 2019, when MRPP maintenance crews were caught dumping mud that had washed onto the Beale Street Landing into the Mississippi River without a permit, prompting a response by the Army Corps of Engineers.

 The Partnership has also been lauded for its work to transform the Memphis riverfront including formerly-Confederate parks.
 In March 2019, visitors from across the country came together in Memphis to tour "The Fourth Bluff", an area that includes River Garden, Fourth Bluff Park, Cossitt Library and parts of the River Line Trail.